El-Partu/expense-tracker/readme.md

 4. Use this command to update the description of an expenditure: `expense-tracker update --id="<Number>" --description="<description>"`
 `# Expense deleted successfully`

-5. Use this command to update both amount and description of an expenditure: `expense-tracker update --id="<Number>" --amount="<Number>`
+5. Use this command to update both amount and description of an expenditure: `expense-tracker update --id="<Number>" --amount="<Number>"`

 4. Use this command to delete an expenditure: `expense-tracker delete --id="<Number>"`
 `# Expense deleted successfully`